The entropic approach to causal correlations: Preliminaries

 \subsection{The entropic approach and marginal problems}

 Below we introduce the basic notions concerning entropy cones and marginal scenarios.
 We then review the entropic characterization of marginal scenarios~\cite{Fritz:2013aa} using two complementary methods, the first considering the entropies of the variables composing a given causal model, and the second based on the counterfactual approach to correlations.
+To illustrate concretely and contrast these two methods, we apply them to the well-known Bell scenario.
+Readers well-familiarized with the entropic approach may prefer to skip these expository examples.